qtop/qtop/docs/documentation.md

 The default characteristics are the node state, the names of the queues involved and the job per core allocation table.

-This, however, is customisable: as long as there are characteristics of interest existing in the LRMS input file, the User should be able to describe the characteristic inside the config file and have a new vector spawn inside the matrix.
+This, however, is customisable: as long as there are characteristics of interest existing in the Resource Management System input file, the User should be able to describe the characteristic inside the config file and have a new vector spawn inside the matrix.

 One dimension is used to array the worker nodes and another to expand the worker node characteristics (individual cores, node state, associated queues etc).
 ![worker nodes occupancy](images/wn_occupancy.png "Worker Nodes occupancy")